githubjacky/StochasticFrontiers.jl/README.md

 function is necessary to implement such as the `spec` and `modelinfo` in main.jl, `composite_error` and `LLT` in LLT.jl and `jlmsbc`, `marginal_data`, `marginal_coeff`, `marginal_label` and `unconditional_mean` in extension.jl.
 For quick development, there are some templates for these functions.
+Don't forget to `include` the main.jl of your model in src/StochasticFrontiers.jl.

-Let me introduce the whole structure taking models `Cross` and `SNCre` as the example.
+Let me introduce the whole structure taking model `Cross` and `SNCre` as the examples.

 ### main.jl <a name=main></a>